Cafeteria Nipponica: Reception

 Cafeteria Nipponica met with mixed reviews from critics, who felt that the downtime found in the game was detrimental towards its enjoyment.
 Eurogamers Chris Schilling felt that the game was a success, despite being heavily similar to other Kairosoft titles.
 Schilling noted that it did enough to "feel fresh".
 Pocket Gamers Damien McFarren criticized the game for long waiting periods where the player has to wait for money to come back in from sales after paying employees.
 He believed that it was not Kairosoft's finest hour, but still called it "not a bad game either".
-Gamezebo's Mike Rose felt that the five- to ten-minute waits for the game to become actionable again as the player waited for money to come into their accounts was, "a very poor system".
+Gamezebos Mike Rose felt that the five- to ten-minute waits for the game to become actionable again as the player waited for money to come into their accounts was, "a very poor system".